Start breaking bad habits today

 1

-Create a challenge by describing the bad habit you are going to break.
+Create a challenge by describing the bad habit you want to break.

 2